viamrobotics/docs/docs/installation/beaglebone-install.md

 {{% alert title="Note" color="note" %}}

-The default username and password supplied by beaglebone is
+The default username and password supplied by BeagleBone is:

-* dbian` and the password is `temppwd`s
+* Username: `debian`
+* Password: `temppwd`

 {{% /alert %}}